About the Program

 - The Program is offered every August

-- Graduate with your Associate Degree of Applied Science in Cardiovascular Technology and be eligible to sit for the registry examinations prior to graduation
+- Graduate with your Associate of Applied Science degree in Cardiovascular Technology and be eligible to apply to sit for the registry examinations prior to graduation

 - The CVT Program has a lab, complete with equipment and supplies, for practicing invasive and hemodynamic monitoring, and cardiac or vascular ultrasound

-- 1,500 hours of hands-on experience in skills labs, simulation, and clinicals
+- More than 1,500 hours of hands-on experience in skills labs, simulation, and clinicals

 - Small clinical and class sizes with a ratio of 5 students to 1 faculty member

-- Gain clinical experience in renowned Sentara Healthcare facilities
+- Gain clinical experience in renowned Sentara facilities

 The Sentara College Cardiovascular Technology (CVT) Program admitted its first class in 1982 in response to the need for qualified individuals to work in Sentara Norfolk General Hospital’s cardiac catheterization, cardiac ultrasound, and vascular ultrasound labs.
-Today, Cardiovascular Technologists in all specialties work throughout Sentara Healthcare.
+Today, Cardiovascular Technologists in all specialties work throughout Sentara.

 Career Opportunities in CVT